Jefferson Avenue School

-The Jefferson Avenue School is an historic American school building that is located in Bristol, Bucks County, Pennsylvania.
+The Jefferson Avenue School is an historic American school building in Bristol, Bucks County, Pennsylvania, United States.

 It was added to the National Register of Historic Places in 1985.

 History and architectural features

 Built in 1908, this historic structure is a three-story, fieldstone schoolhouse building with limestone trim, a hipped roof, and a basement.
 It features Georgian Revival detailing, including a large central frontispiece with a large semi-elliptical window.
 About 1986 the school was renovated and became apartments or condominiums.

-It was added to the National Register of Historic Places in 1985.